-Darla Sue Dollman from Greeley, Colorado on February 17, 2018:
+Darla Sue Dollman from Coolidge, Arizona on February 17, 2018:

 Pathetic and sad.
 I was just telling this story to my grandchildren last week and they were stunned.
 They couldn't imagine anything like this happening in the Olympics.
 When it happened, I couldn't, either.